-If you are like many people, you don’t want to hire a lawyer after a minor accident.
+Like many people, you don’t want to hire a lawyer after a minor accident.
 Instead, you’d like to get the largest settlement for your car accident on your own without a lawyer.
-We understand that many people want to settle their insurance claim independently, but they don’t know where to start.
+We understand that many people want to settle their insurance claims independently but don’t know where to start.

 By the end of today’s blog, you will understand the basics of making your insurance claim.

 How To Get An Accident Settlement Without A Lawyer Mini-Series